- Tel: 858.663.9055

 |

 The stated application concentrations are suggested starting points.
-Titration of the recombinant Villin antibody may be required due to differences in protocols and secondary/substrate sensitivity.
+Titration of the Villin Antibody / Brush Border Cytoskeletal Protein Antibody may be required due to differences in protocols and secondary/substrate sensitivity.

 1. The prediluted format is supplied in a dropper bottle and is optimized for use in IHC.
 After epitope retrieval step (if required), drip mAb solution onto the tissue section and incubate at RT for 30 min.

-Amino acids 179-311 from the human protein were used as the immunogen for this recombinant Villin antibody.
+Amino acids 179-311 from the human protein were used as the immunogen for this Villin Antibody / Brush Border Cytoskeletal Protein Antibody.

 Store the recombinant Villin antibody at 2-8oC (with azide) or aliquot and store at -20oC or colder (without azide).